Does the Phrase "under God" in the Pledge of Allegiance Violate the First Amendment's Establishment Clause?

 ...In adding 'under God' to the Pledge of Allegiance, Congress was unquestionably motivated by a religious purpose.
 To dismiss the phrase as trivial or ceremonial overlooks the special compulsive influences that exist in the context of public schools, which tend to induce schoolchildren to recite the Pledge, thus meaningfully endangering their religious liberty."

 [Editor's Note: In a Apr.
-18, 2007 email to ProCon.org, Jesse Choper, J.D., affirmed her support for her above stated position.]
+18, 2007 email to ProCon.org, Jesse Choper, J.D., affirmed his support for his above stated position.]

 "...there is in the Establishment Clause a clear textual basis for a right of atheists and nontheists to be free from government endorsement and coercion.
 That right is reinforced by the Free Exercise Clause and the Equal Protection Clause.
 Together, these provisions ensure the rights of religious groups to exercise their beliefs and to be treated equally.